victorc60/avanti60/README.md

 ## Requirements

-- Python 3.7+
-- python-telegram-bot library
+- Node.js 16.0.0 or higher
+- npm (comes with Node.js)
 - A Telegram bot token from BotFather
+- OpenAI API key (optional, for ChatGPT features)

 ## License